Choosing a Bonsai Stand

 Measure the width and depth of your bonsai pot, and aim for a stand with dimensions slightly larger to create space around the tree.

-2. Select the Right Shape
+2. Select a Shape

 3. Height of the Stand